-M. McMillan Fine Art deals primarily in nineteenth century original oil paintings.
+M. McMillan Fine Art deals primarily in nineteenth century original oil paintings, where we have been trading for over twenty-five years.
 Our gallery is located at 26 Bute Street, South Kensington, SW7 3EX, London.
-We have a large selection of 19th century paintings with various subjects ranging from Venetian, Equestrian, Landscape, Seascape and many others.
+We have a large selection of English and European paintings from the 19th and 20th centuries, with various subjects ranging from Venetian, Equestrian, Landscape, Seascape and many others.
 We also provide full restoration, cleaning and framing services, insurance valuations, probate and advice on acquisitions.

 Oil on canvas